ankowals/saf/README.md

 				key1: "${ctx.TestData.Entity1.Key1} is going to be used together with ${ctx.Environment.Active.WinRM.VM1.host}" }

+	REMARK: Each entity visible below can be placed in a seperate configuration file!

 How to add environment information to test report?

 To show anything in Environment section of test report please create following entitiy in Environment configuration.

 Environment:{
     Default: {
         WriteToReport: {
             Key1: "This is dummy text",
             Key2: "${ctx.TestData.This.Is.Dummy.Value.Taken.From.Config}"
 			}
 		}
 	}